You’ve worked hard and achieved success, but now, at mid life, your priorities have shifted, and you're feeling bored.

 The problem is, you aren’t really interested in the next rung in this ladder.
 The fire has left your belly for what you’ve been doing.

-You might be ready for a challenge, but you know your challenge isn’t here in this company, and probably not in this career, either.
+You might be ready for a new challenge, but you know your challenge isn’t here in this company, and maybe not in this career, either.

 You think it’s time to move on.